sdrrv/elasticsearch-rescore-redis/README.md

-@This fork was created in the scope of a summer interhsip at Gympass
+@This fork was created in the scope of a summer internhsip at Gympass

 # Elasticsearch Redis Rescore Plugin